Ybakman/YoloV2/README.md

 @time result = saveoutput(model,drawdata,0.3,0.3; record = true, location = "VocResult")
 display(AP)
 ```
+Fill the Input folder with jpg images.
+The program prepares output and put them into output folder.
+If you want you can save another folder.

-The code can do:
+The code can:

 1-Calculate accuracy on Voc Dataset

-2-Takes the images and saves the output into the folder
+2-Tak the images and saves the output into the folder

-3-Takes an example image and diplay the output on the IDE.
+3-Take an example image and diplay the output on the IDE.

 Here is an example of input and output: